Scan QR to download the appClose icon

 Pricing

 Silktide offers a free tier for small websites with basic features.
-The open source code remains available on GitHub under an MIT license, though the hosted service requires a subscription for larger sites.
+The open source code remains available on GitHub under an MIT licence, though the hosted service requires a subscription for larger sites.

 3. tarteaucitron.js